jhu-dvrk/dvrk-readthedocs/docs/pages/video/displays/goovis.rst

   .. warning::

-     The lower-end unit has a smaller FOV and it feels like you're looking at a screen far away with a fair amount of black surrounding it.
+     The lower-end unit has a smaller FOV, and it feels like you're looking at a screen far away with a fair amount of black surrounding it.

 * Head sensor.
 The HMD automatically turns off the internal displays when the user is not present.
 It turns out this signal is carried over the USB cable used to power the unit.
-We can used this USB HID interface to emulate the head sensor.
+We can use this USB HID interface to emulate the head sensor.
 This is quite convenient to turn on/off the teleoperation.